datawire/ambassador-docs/docs/emissary/1.13/topics/using/headers/add_response_headers.md

 # Add response headers

-Ambassador Edge Stack can add a dictionary of HTTP headers that can be added to each response that is returned to the client.
+$productName$ can add a dictionary of HTTP headers that can be added to each response that is returned to the client.

 ## The `add_response_headers` attribute